 For some people, these are broad synonyms with far more similarities than differences.
 But, for what it’s worth for the sake of this blog, here is a very high-level take on the differences.

-Manufacturing Engineers focus more on the initial research design, layout, and build of the manufacturing process or system.
+Manufacturing Engineers focus more on the initial research design, layout, and build of the manufacturing process or system, like for water conservation technology.
+They also design and develop machine parts and tools.

 Production Engineers are more focused on running these systems and would place more emphasis on: